-But for recent college graduates, the labor market remains harsh.
-Recent data from the Federal Reserve Bank of New York shows that the underemployment rate for recent college grads was 43.5 percent at the end of 2016.
+Although a college degree remains valuable in today’s workforce, it might not pay off right away.
+According to the Federal Reserve Bank of New York, the underemployment rate for recent college grads was 40% at the end of March 2021.

 How college grads can avoid being underemployed

-Economists have various views about what the government can do to help.
+Economists have various views about what the government can do to help this underemployment problem.
 But outside of major structural changes, there are steps you can take to boost your “hireability” after college.

-Here are three tips on how you can find a job — or a better job — as a new college grad.
+Here are four tips on how you can find a job — or a better job — as a new college grad:

-According to McGraw-Hill’s Workforce Readiness Survey, just 40 percent of graduates felt their education was very helpful in preparing them for a career.
-However, most colleges have career centers that will help both current students and recent grads.
+Whether you’re feeling prepared for the workforce or not, it might help to visit your college’s career center.
 Even if you’re unclear on your goals, visiting the career center will teach you about your options.
 Plus, most centers offer services such as interview preparation and resume reviews.

-You can’t necessarily control the fact that 8.6 percent of young workers and 3.9 percent of recent college grads were unemployed at the end of 2016.
+You can’t necessarily control the fact that 10% of young workers and 6% of recent college grads were unemployed at the end of March 2021 (this number came down after spiking in 2020 during the pandemic).
 But you can educate yourself about where and how to get a job after graduation.
 By preparing for the job search before (or soon after) you graduate, you’ll be ready to hit the ground running.

 If you’re applying with little-to-no experience, make sure to highlight your college achievements.
 Consider any activities where you held a leadership role or projects that show off your transferable skills.